-Seán Breen demonstrates, with this kid-friendly project, how to make wonderful ornaments out of something most of us throw away
+With this kid-friendly project, learn to make wonderful ornaments out of something most of us throw away.

 This project is a great way to share your passion for woodworking with the whole family.
 I have also used this project in my classroom as a way to grow students confidence in their abilities to adjust their handplanes.
 It’s as simple as using a bench plane and carefully controlling the chip breaker and mouth opening to produce curls that get glued together to create intricate designs.
 Once the plane is dialed in, everyone can give it a try and create an ornament which will grace the family tree for generations.

 In my experience, this technique works best with Scots Pine or Sitka or Norway Spruce commonly know as White deal, though I have gotten good results from common radiata pine, a domestic wood available from the big box stores in abundance.
 Walnut and poplar also lend themselves well to the curls and can be used to bring contrast to your designs.

 I start by milling my clear stock to my desired thickness.The thicker the timber the more of the blade is in contact, and given the fact that we are taking a thick cut, can make it difficult to plane.
 I usually mill up the stock to 3/4-in.
 (19mm) at lengths of 7-in (180mm) to 9-in (230mm).Feel free to experiment, even combining different thicknesses in a single ornament.

 What’s important here is to take note of the stock’s grain orientation.
 Look at the end grain, here you should find the annual rings running into the planing edge at 90 degrees, this is the radial face.
 Planing the radial face is often times far more consistent than tangential.
 We’ll always want to have as much radial edge facing our plane’s sole as possible.
 This can create short grain but that helps add to the curl of the shaving.